 AT.Brand: reviewing practices in city branding

-AT.Brand has been a partnership of six cities led by Dublin City Council and including Liverpool, Cardiff, La Rochelle, San Sebastian and Faro, plus the Conference of Atlantic Arc Cities, which has worked in 2014 and 2015 on three main areas, namely: cross-learning on innovative city branding; implementation of pilot actions in each of the participating cities, matching specific needs and with high potential for transferability; and an exploration on the potential of transnational co-branding in the Atlantic area, including consultation to a broad range of stakeholders across the macro-region.
+AT.Brand was a partnership of six cities led by Dublin City Council and including Liverpool, Cardiff, La Rochelle, San Sebastian and Faro, plus the Conference of Atlantic Arc Cities, which worked in 2014 and 2015 on three main areas, namely: cross-learning on innovative city branding; implementation of pilot actions in each of the participating cities, matching specific needs and with high potential for transferability; and an exploration on the potential of transnational co-branding in the Atlantic area, including consultation to a broad range of stakeholders across the macro-region.

 In partnership with London-based brand firm Heavenly, TASO won the public tender to develop main technical assistance to the whole AT.Brand project, which had a €1.12 million overall budget.
 It was co-funded by the EU Atlantic Programme.